Environmental

 to Toamasina and the use of toxic chemicals on site.

-Integrated Coastal Zone Management (ICZM) Country Report for
+Integrated Coastal Zone Management (ICZM) Country Report, Madagascar

 Secretariat for Eastern African Coastal Area Management (SEACAM).

-institutions and projects linked with the concept of ICZM in Madagascar.
+and projects linked with the concept of ICZM in Madagascar.
+Partnership

-3rd Inter-governmental Meeting of SEACAM in Maputo, Mozambique by
+at the 3rd Inter-governmental Meeting of SEACAM in Maputo, Mozambique

 ‘Workshop on Protected Marine and Coastal Areas in Madagascar’

-Office National pour l’Environnement & WWF.1999.
-Mr. Healy provided
+Office National pour l’Environnement & WWF.
+Partnership International's

 the Cadastre Zone on the Periphery of the National Park Ranomafana,

-surrounding a National Park for the benefit of wildlife conservation
+in land tenure surrounding a National Park for the benefit of wildlife

-against the costs and the impact of land registration upon local
+conservation against the costs and the impact of land registration

-communities.
-M. Healy presented the study at the National Land Tenure
+upon local communities.
+The consultant presented the study at the

-Research on Land Tenure in Madagascar and the Development of
+Research on Land Tenure and the Development of a National Land

 Mission Française de Coopération, European Community and the Ministry

 of Lands, Madagascar.
-1999.
-M. Healy partly orchestrated the presentation
+The consultant partly orchestrated the presentation

 of research of studies relating to land tenure and conflicts associated